juristr/juristr.github.com/_posts/2016-01-25-learning-ng2-dynamic-styles.md

 - adding a class `[class.my-class]`
 - using NgClass `[ngClass]`
 - leveraging `:host(..)` and `@HostBinding`
-- by directly accessing the native DOM element
+- by directly accessing the native DOM element using the `Renderer2`

 You even quickly saw how to create a Directive and how to embed styles within a Component :smiley:.